mharen/mharen.github.io/_posts/2010/2010-09-30-why-i-love-having-decent-camera-phone.md

 ---

-Without my camera phone (Droid Incredible), I would not have captured any of these images.  <h4>Thing1 enjoying her second day of school, playing with a mirror, and occasionally sleeping:</h4>
+Without my camera phone (Droid Incredible), I would not have captured any of these images.

+#### Thing1 enjoying her second day of school, playing with a mirror, and occasionally sleeping:

 ![IMAG0100[5].jpg](/assets/2010/IMAG0100[5].jpg)